thezerobit/py_md_docs/db/files/01_intro.md

 As you can see, integer division is not generally useful, since any fractional part of the result is truncated.

+**Exercise 5:** Use the Python shell to calculate approximately how much rent you pay per day in a 30 day month if your rent is $700 a month.
+Record what you typed into the Python shell and the output.

 Order of Operations
 -------------------